busterbenson/buster-wiki/content/nodes/book/_index.md

 +++
-title = "A Book"
+title = "A book-in-progress"
-one_liner = "About the art of productive disagreements." featured_image = "/images/argumentland.jpg"
+one_liner = "About the art of productive disagreements, to be published in 2020." featured_image = "/images/argumentland.jpg"
 show_on_homepage = true
-homepage_order = 2
+homepage_order = 5
 date = "2018-12-22"
 +++